groupdocs-total/GroupDocs.Total-Products/english/total/net/add-bmp-image-watermark-to-pot-viewer.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Adding image watermark to PDF file in .NET"
+    title_left: "Adding image watermark to POT file in .NET"
     content_left: |
-        [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate PNG image watermark into PDF Viewer applications using a few lines of C# .NET code.
+        [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate BMP image watermark into PowerPoint template (POT) file format using a few lines of .NET code.

-        *   Instantiate watermarker with input document
+        *   Instantiate watermarker with input POT document
-        *   Use watermark image path as constructor parameter
+        *   Use BMP watermark image path as constructor parameter of ImageWatermark class
-        *   Set the watermark horizontal and vertical alignments
+        *   Set the watermark size and alignment
         *   Add watermark to the watermarker and generate output document
-        *   Instantiate viewer with output document
+        *   Instantiate Viewer with output document
         *   Set options to view document as HTML

     title_right: "System Requirements"